apache/incubator-devlake-website/community/index.md

 ---
 sidebar_position: 01
-title: "How to Make Contribution?"
+title: "How to Make Contributions?"
-linkTitle: "How to Make Contribution?"
+linkTitle: "How to Make Contributions?"
 tags: []
 categories: []
 weight: 10000